Andrew B. F. Carnabuci ⏐ Associate Attorney

 Email: [email protected]

 Andrew B. F. ("Andy" ) Carnabuci is an associate attorney at Rose Kallor.
 His practice focuses on all aspects of management-side employment law, particularly employment litigation defense.
 Andy represents public and private employers faced with lawsuits alleging wrongful termination and workplace discrimination, retaliation, sexual harassment, failure to accommodate, breach of contract, and FMLA violations.
 Outside of court, he is also a trusted counselor to employers, for whom he has revised employee handbooks, drafted and negotiated severance releases and employment contracts, and more recently, drafted and advised on Covid-19-related workplace policies.
 His practice also involves significant commercial and business tort litigation, including second-chairing a successful commercial contract trial against a Fortune 500 company.
-He was selected as a Super Lawyers “Rising Star” for 2021 and 2022 in the category of Employment Litigation: Defense; and was recognized as a Best Lawyers: One to Watch® in America in 2024 in the category of Employment Law - Management..
+He was selected as a Super Lawyers “Rising Star” for 2021-2023 in the category of Employment Litigation: Defense; and was recognized as a Best Lawyers: One to Watch® in America in 2024 in the category of Employment Law - Management..

 Andy holds a B.A. in History & Classics from Middlebury College, and a J.D. magna cum laude from Quinnipiac University School of Law, where he received a three-year Dean's Fellowship.
 In law school, he served as the Supervising Editor of the Quinnipiac Probate Law Journal, and his journal article, Avoiding the Fate of Argos, 31 Quinnipiac Prob.
 L. J. 281 (2018), was recognized with awards from both the law school and the Judge John R. Brown Excellence in American Legal Writing Competition, and is cited in both LexisNexis Practice Guide: Connecticut Estate Planning, § 4-26 (2020) and 3 Thompson on Real Property, § 27.04 (2022) on the topic of "pet trusts" under the English common law.
 While in law school, he also received Awards for Distinguished Academic Achievement (highest “A" given that year) in Civil Procedure II, International Law, and Jurisprudence; as well as the Award for Outstanding Legal Scholarship, the Award for Excellence in Clinical Work and the Award for Service to the Law School.
 He was a summer clerk for the Hon.
 Michael Dolinger in S.D.N.Y.